rails/rails/guides/source/caching_with_rails.md

 ### SQL Caching

-Query caching is a Rails feature that caches the result set returned by each query so that if Rails encounters the same query again for that request, it will use the cached result set as opposed to running the query against the database again.
+Query caching is a Rails feature that caches the result set returned by each query.
+If Rails encounters the same query again for that request, it will use the cached result set as opposed to running the query against the database again.

 For example: